-The Directorate General for Education and Culture, or DG EAC, is the branch of the European Commission charged with Education, Training, Youth, Sport, Languages, and Culture.
+The Directorate General for Education and Culture (DG EAC) is the branch of the European Commission that deals with education, training, youth, sport, languages, and culture.

 What does it do?

-As the executive arm of the European Union, the European Commission is held accountable to the European Parliament, namely, in the case of DG EAC, the Education and Culture Committee.
+As the executive arm of the EU, the European Commission is accountable to the European Parliament - more specifically, in this area, to its Education and Culture Committee.

 DG EAC's main responsibilities in the field of culture are to ensure: